techidaily/site-facebook/source/_posts/chat-ghoster-detector-lost-screen-captures-on-messenger.md

 ## Messenger Now Has Full End-to-End Encryption (E2EE)

  Meta's journey to encrypting our chats on Messenger has been a bit of a winding road.
-It began when Meta (then Facebook) introduced[Secret Conversations](https://www.makeuseof.com/facebook-messenger-secret-conversation/) to Messenger in 2016.
+It began when Meta (then Facebook) introduced [Secret Conversations](https://www.makeuseof.com/facebook-messenger-secret-conversation/) to Messenger in 2016.

  Previously, Facebook Messenger allowed you to start a conversation on one device and continue the conversation on another device.
 Third parties such as government agencies, cybercriminals, and even Meta's employees could easily access your chats because they weren't encrypted.

  Secret Conversations on Messenger changed that by restricting your chat to the device you initiated it on and also encrypted the conversation end to end.
-Security was further enhanced when Messenger introduced[Vanish Mode](https://www.makeuseof.com/messengers-vanish-mode-make-messages-disappear/) in November 2020, which allowed your messages to disappear after a while and notified you when someone took a screenshot of said messages.
+Security was further enhanced when Messenger introduced [Vanish Mode](https://www.makeuseof.com/messengers-vanish-mode-make-messages-disappear/) in November 2020, which allowed your messages to disappear after a while and notified you when someone took a screenshot of said messages.

  Although E2EE has been available on Meta's services for a while, it has been rolling it out slowly due to concerns by law enforcement that E2EE would give an unfair advantage to criminals.
 So, Meta started cautiously testing the feature with users who already had an existing chat thread and were connected, rather than everybody in the world.